thorasine/discord-stats/README.md

 # DiscordStats
 Requirements:
-personUsername.csv in the csv folder
+personUsername.csv in the resources folder